-If you are interested in buying in any of these locations please fill out the contact us form
+If you are interested in buying in any of these locations please fill out the contact us form here Link

-Málaga is one of the best cities in the world to live in and visit, it is, by right ,the capital of the Costa del Sol.
+Málaga today is one of the best cities in the world to live in and visit, it is by right the capital of the Costa del Sol.
 Thanks to massive investments by private enterprise, local authorities and regional government, Málaga enjoys an infrastructure second to none.
-The high speed train takes thousands of passengers daily to and from Madrid in less than three hours, dozens of cruise ships are dropping anchor in the harbour every month and many companies are planning to make Málaga their permanent base.
+The high speed train takes thousands of daily passengers to and from Madrid in less than three hours, dozens of cruise ships are dropping anchor in the harbour every month and many companies are planning to make Málaga their permanent base.
 All this coupled with it’s near perfect climate, beautiful beaches, great eating places ( traditional, modern and ethnic), world famous museums and superb theatres and of course the many festivals (from religious to jazz to film and book) guarantees that whichever month one decides to visit Málaga there will always be something exciting happening.

 Costa del Sol

 A quarter of a million Northern Europeans cannot be wrong.
 This is a conservative estimate of how many Europeans have chosen to live on the Costa del Sol.
 To this number we must add those that own a second residence and so spend long periods of time here.
 Then there are the tourists, millions of them, in lesser or greater quantities depending on the time of the year.
 Over sixty golf courses, each one more beautiful than the other, fantastic skiing facilities in the Sierra Nevada, children’s attractions from water parks to wild life parks, dozens of exciting shopping centres and of course hundreds of miles of beaches and a great night life.
 With over 300 days of sunshine, its mild winters, reasonable cost of living and two and a half hour flight to most European capitals, the Costa del Sol comes up as the preferred place to be – according to every market research carried out in Northern Europe.